Devsaci/dakachatgpt_v2/README.txt

 29. Implementing chat screen UI with StreamBuilder and handling input messages
 30. Implementing chat input field with the send button
 31. Implementing a chat provider for sending and receiving messages
+32. Implementing a chat stream to listen for incoming messages